Lauren Grüniger: Junior

+Senior

 Grüniger began competing as a senior in 2023.
 Her first international senior competition was the Gymnastik International in March, where she placed 10th and qualified for the hoop and ball finals.
 She was selected for the 2023 European Championships along with Norah Demierre, and she placed 42nd in the all-around qualifications.

-She injured her foot at school at the end of 2023 and took several weeks off training to recover.
-She did not compete in early 2024, but she returned to compete at the Swiss National Championships in June, where she won silver in the all-around behind Sophia Carlotta Chiariello.
+She injured her foot during mandatory sports lesson at her school in December 2023 and took months off training to recover.
+She did not compete in early 2024, but returned to compete at the Swiss National Championships in June, where she won silver in the all-around behind Sophia Carlotta Chiariello.

 In 2025, she competed at the World Challenge Cup in Portimão, where she placed 12th in the all-around and qualified for the clubs and ribbon finals.
 At the Swiss National Championships, she won the senior title and three of the four event finals.
 In June, she competed at her second European Championships, where she placed 30th in the all-around qualifications and narrowly missed qualifying to the final.
 She said afterward, "Of course I'm disappointed, but I'm also proud of my performance."
 She also competed at the 2025 Summer World University Games in July, where she placed 12th in the all-around.

-She was selected to compete at her first World Championships in August, and ahead of the Championships, she trained in Germany.
-At the Championships, she placed 30th in the all-around qualifications.
+She was selected to represent Switzerland at her first World Championships in August 2025, and ahead of the Championships, she trained in Germany.
+At the World Championships, she placed 30th in the all-around qualifications.

+In fall 2025, she competed for the German club Bremen 1860 in the domestic German Bundesliga, where she received one of the highest scores of the competition; Bremen 1860 won third place over TB Oppau at the finals in Fellbach Schmiden.
+This was the best result for Bremen 1860 since joining the Erste Bundesliga in the year 2020.

+Her first international competition in 2026 was the Grand Prix Miss Valentine in Tartu, Estonia.
+She finished 15th in the all-around and took 4th place in the club final.
+In March, she won the bronze medal in the all-around at Gymnastik International in Fellbach Schmiden, Germany.
+A week later, she won another bronze medal in the all-around at MTM Tournament in Ljubljana.

+Grüniger competed at the 2026 European Championships in May, where she had a goal of placing in the top 30; she did so by finishing 25th.
+In June, she retained her title at the Swiss National Championships and also won all four apparatus finals.

+She was then selected to represent Switzerland at the World Championships, held in Frankfurt in August.
+After a good first day, she was the first gymnast to perform during the second day of the qualifications and eventually finished in 38th place.